SWEN-101/2221-SWEN-101-02-1/README.md

 ## How to access it or run it  <_add when applicable_>

-1. Clone the repository and go to the root directory.
+1. Click the link provided above to view Communikey.
-2.
-3.
-4.
+2. Navigate through the website using hyperlinks.

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect...)